davidRoussov/trade-up/README.md

 3. Human errors for each construction project can be predicted for each project site.

-4. A user-friendly interface for Trade-Up clients to navigate through each construction project on-site.
+4. A user-friendly interface for Trade-Up clients have been created to allow easy navigation through tracking each construction project.

 5. Trade-Up clients including subcontractors are able to visualise their project using the implemented calendar instead of predicting resources and dates on paper.